 Therefore, if you struggle with numbness after a stroke, it’s important to stay extremely cautious of your affected side at all times.

-For the best treatment, seek help from an occupational therapist who can help you get started with sensory reeducation and improve your chances of regaining sensation.
+For the best treatment, seek help from an occupational therapist who can help you get started with sensory retraining and encourage the return of sensation after stroke.

 Recovering Sensation & Feeling After Stroke